WanboG/CS-6730-Final-Project/index.md

     </script>
 </div>

-This trend towards self-employment and gig work raises important questions about job security, benefits, and the future structure of the workforce.
-As more individuals opt for freelance and contract work, how will this impact the overall economy and traditional employment models?

 &nbsp;

 # **Projected Growth and Future Opportunities**
-Understanding where the job market is heading is crucial for both individuals and policymakers.
-Sectors like healthcare and technology not only offer higher median wages but also show strong projected growth over the next decade.
-For instance, the "Computer and Mathematical Occupations" super group is expected to see significant employment increases due to the ongoing digital transformation.
+Looking ahead, understanding the sectors poised for growth is vital.
+The healthcare and technology industries not only offer high median wages but also demonstrate robust projected growth.
+For instance, the Computer and Mathematical Occupations (CMT) Super Group is expected to expand significantly due to ongoing digital transformations.
+These area charts illustrate how employment projections have shifted over the years.
+The green shading indicates years when officials anticipated higher employment levels 10 years into the future, while the red shading reflects lower projections.
+Most job categories show predominantly positive (green) projections, with a few notable exceptions.
+Hover your mouse near the x-axis to explore details for each Super Group.

 <div style="margin:1em calc(50% - 50vw);" align="center">